-A tax refund is not a bonus from the IRS โ it means you paid more tax than you owed during the year and are now getting your own money back, interest-free.
-Estimating your refund before you file gives you time to adjust your withholding and put that money to work for you throughout the year instead of letting it sit with the government.
-This guide walks through the six steps needed to produce a reliable estimate.
+A tax refund isn't free money from the IRS.
+It means you paid more tax than you owed during the year and you're now getting your own money back, without interest.
+Estimating your refund before you file gives you time to fix your withholding and put that money to work throughout the year instead of parking it with the government.
+Here's how to build a reliable estimate in six steps.

 Step 1: Add Up Your Gross Income